zweilosec/Infosec-Notes/os-agnostic/scripting/script-language-comparison.md

 The key things to note about the above script are:

-* The first ‘if’ statement checks if the value of the variable c is 15.
-If so, then it echo’s a string to the command prompt.
+* The first 'if' statement checks if the value of the variable c is 15.
+If so, then it echo's a string to the command prompt.
 * Since the condition in the statement - `if %c% == 10 echo "The value of variable **c** is 10` evaluates to false, the echo part of the statement will not be executed.

 **Output**